1962 Stokes Boulevard

 Martin Luther King, Jr. Branch, located in University Circle, serves a diverse community and plays a key role as a partner with various cultural and civic organizations.
 The branch has a large meeting room, a gallery, and a teen tech room.
 The branch offers free wifi and public computers with Internet access.
 Printing, copying, scanning, and faxing services are available for a fee.
 Free parking is available in a lot with an entrance located off Stokes Boulevard.

 Cleveland Public Library is in the process of holding an international design competition for a new Martin Luther King, Jr. Branch in the same neighborhood on Euclid Avenue.
 In February 2018, three design teams were named finalists; they presented their designs publicly on May 10.
 Read “Cleveland Public Library Unveils 3 Competing Proposals for New MLK Library in University Circle” to see the proposed designs.
-The winning design will be announced at a later date in May.
+The winning design will be announced following a special board meeting in June.

 The current branch located at 1962 Stokes Boulevard will remain open until the new branch is complete.